LeedsCodeDojo/TryFSharp/Exercises.md

 Add a simple pattern match for each type of shape and draw the correct one.

+Remember that your Discriminated Union needs to be declared above where it's used in the file.

 ## 6 Add values to the Discriminated Union ##

 Unlike enums a discriminated union can have types associated with it.
 Our Cylinder needs two parameters for its dimension - height and width - so this would look like this: